 Public transport access includes 9 bus stops.

-From an investment perspective, East Side offers a gross rental yield of 4.1%, rated as moderate yield.
+On the investment side, East Side shows a gross rental yield of approximately 4.1%, rated as moderate yield.
 Property prices are near the state median ($500K/$711K).
 The price-to-income ratio of 4.3x is considered affordable.
 House prices have moved -8.3% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.